UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_04.md

 Let’s take 2 points (two feature vectors) from the cities dataset.

-The two sampled points are shown as big black circles.
+The two sampled points are shown as black circles.

+Our goal is to find how similar these two points are.

 ---